yearn.finance II (YFII) Price Hits $1,054.18

-yearn.finance II (CURRENCY:YFII) traded 5.9% higher against the US dollar during the 1 day period ending at 19:00 PM Eastern on August 22nd. yearn.finance II has a market capitalization of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last day.
-One yearn.finance II coin can now be purchased for $1,054.18 or 0.09198106 BTC on popular cryptocurrency exchanges.
-In the last seven days, yearn.finance II has traded up 19.4% against the US dollar.
+yearn.finance II (CURRENCY:YFII) traded up 5.9% against the dollar during the one day period ending at 10:00 AM Eastern on August 26th. yearn.finance II has a market cap of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last 24 hours.
+One yearn.finance II coin can currently be bought for approximately $1,054.18 or 0.09198106 BTC on major cryptocurrency exchanges.
+In the last seven days, yearn.finance II has traded 19.4% higher against the dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.